Dark Web Threats: Data Breaches Get Headlines, But Other Threats Loom Large Online

 Olson scours publicly available data to identify any number of threats to businesses.
 Those concerns may range from public relations and reputation risks to violations of copyrights and trademarks to warnings of real-world physical risks.

-These threats present themselves in all sorts of ways but can’t be identified or stopped simply by blocking a threat actor’s IP address or keeping employees from visiting malicious websites or opening Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. emails.
+These threats present themselves in all sorts of ways but can’t be identified or stopped simply by blocking a threat actor’s IP address or keeping employees from visiting malicious websites or opening Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. emails.

 As an example, Olson said one threat his firm came across appeared after a mass layoff at a company.
 One of the employees involved in the layoff, angry about losing his job and the fallout in his life that resulted, went online and began posting comments that he was planning on committing an act of violence against the company CEO’s 16-year-old child.